dev10110/gatekeeper/README.md

 @article{agrawal2023gatekeeper,
-   author={Devansh Ramgopal Agrawal and Ruichang Chen and Dimitra Panagou}, title={Gatekeeper: Safety Verification and Control for Nonlinear Systems in Unknown and Dynamic Environments}, journal={International Conference on Intelligent Robots and Systems (under-review)}, year=2023
+   author={Devansh Ramgopal Agrawal and Ruichang Chen and Dimitra Panagou}, title={Gatekeeper: Safety Verification and Control for Nonlinear Systems in Unknown and Dynamic Environments}, journal={International Conference on Intelligent Robots and Systems}, year=2023
 }
 ```